 I get asked all the time what Survival / Outdoor School I was a partner and chief instructor in.
-My old partner (Marty) has sadly passed away.
+My old business partner has sadly passed away.
 He was a Vietnam Veteran and power house of knowledge.
 I owe him much for the opportunity he gave me to help educate others in the ways of the woods.
-This business put me on the road to self-reliance and deliberate living.
-Thank You Marty.
+This business partnership put me on the road to self-reliance and deliberate living.
+Thank You Old Friend.

-The first real video production I ever completed outside of college was with Marty.
-A Wild Plant Nature Walk.
-When we dissolved the partnership Marty was the one that pointed me to the job of working with at risk youth for NYS.
+The first real video production I ever completed outside of college was, A Wild Plant Nature Walk.
+When we dissolved the partnership my old friend was the one that pointed me to the job of working with at risk youth for NYS.

 Rockbottom survival Skills the Podcast